willgitgood/Capstone/README.md

-This is our practice SPA
+This is my capstone project